Hey, your browser is out of date!

 • Route 906: SeaTac/Tukwila/Renton

 Tacoma Station is within walking distance of accommodation options in the Tacoma accommodation zone.
-Other accommodation options in this zone may be accessed on Sound Transit Link light rail and on bus services operated by Pierce Transit.
+You can take Sound Transit Link light rail and bus services operated by Pierce Transit to other accommodation options in this zone.

 Link Light Rail